khaors/geocompr/main.md

 The second one allows for a greater customization of a projection, which includes cases when some of the PROJ.4 parameters (e.g. `+over`) or projection (`+proj=wintri`) is not available in `st_transform()`.</div>\EndKnitrBlock{rmdnote}

 Moreover, PROJ.4 parameters can be modified in most CRS definitions.
-The below code transforms the coordinates to the Lambert azimuthal equal-area projection centered on longitude and latitude of `0`:
+The below code transforms the coordinates to the Lambert azimuthal equal-area projection centered on longitude and latitude of `0` (Figure \@ref(fig:laeaproj1).

 ```r